 - help combat the climate emergency

-The sorts of changes that are being made include:
+The changes that were made included:

 - Creating naturalised grass areas (cut once or twice a year, and sown with wildflowers in some locations)